truhlikfredy/raytracer/README.md

 * Anti-aliasing at moment is done through super-sampling
 * Phong shading (ambient + difuse + specular lighting)
 * Animated light
+* Scaling, can be rendered in low-res and then upscaled so the window is decent size

 # TODO